heini208/fault_detector_spot/documentation/System_Design.md

 *Figure: Graphical user interface of the Fault Detector Spot system, showing status overview, emergency stop, and tabs for manipulation, base movement, navigation, and recording control.*

-### 2.2.2 Spot ROS 2 Driver Integration
+### 2.2.2 Spot ROS2 Driver Integration

-The system interfaces with the Boston Dynamics Spot robot through the official [Spot ROS 2 driver](https://github.com/bdaiinstitute/spot_ros2), which bridges the Spot SDK into the ROS 2 ecosystem.
-The driver exposes major robot capabilities as ROS 2 topics, services, and actions, enabling external control and monitoring without directly using the Spot SDK.
+The system interfaces with the Boston Dynamics Spot robot through the official [Spot ROS2 driver](https://github.com/bdaiinstitute/spot_ros2), which bridges the Spot SDK into the ROS2 ecosystem.
+The driver exposes major robot capabilities as ROS2 topics, services, and actions, enabling external control and monitoring without directly using the Spot SDK.
 For a detailed overview of the Spot robot platform and its technical specifications, please refer to the separate [Boston Dynamics Spot Platform Description](boston_dynamics_spot_description.md) document.